LeviHerring/TargetingPlatformsWii/README.md

 ## Project Summary

-- Uses the GX graphics library (DevkitPro/libogc) to manually render 3D objects
+- Uses the GX graphics library (DevkitPro/libogc) to manually render 3D objects on the Wii
 - Includes a MaxScript exporter to convert 3D models to a format readable by the Wii
 - Renders multiple rotating triangles and imported models
 - Designed to run in the Dolphin emulator or on real hardware via `.dol` executable